Get All Your Keto Answers Right Here!

 Will fat make you fat?
 Heck NO!
 UNLESS fat is paired with high levels of carbs.
 Consuming a burger and fries on the daily is a sure-fire way to pack on unhealthy pounds.

 There are certain fats that could certainly make you fat, and/or block your ability to burn fat.
-Omega-6 oils like corn oil, vegetable oil, soybean oil, safflower oil, and sunflower oil – most of which are found in mayonnaise (even the “natural” kind) – and trans fats are some of the bad fats.
+Omega-6 oils like corn oil, vegetable oil, soybean oil, safflower oil, and sunflower oil – most of which are found in mayonnaise (even the “natural” kind) – and trans fats are bad fats.
 A ketogenic way of eating is focused on consuming HEALTHY fats, such as avocado, coconut oil, grass-fed butter, high-quality meats, dairy, seeds and nuts.

 This sounds a lot like the Atkins diet – no carbs and lots of protein.